Micnasr/Micnasr/README.md

 Hey, I'm Michael Nasr!

-I'm an engineering student and I love programming / problem solving 🌱
+I'm a Computer Engineering student and I love programming / problem solving 🌱

-My main focus is to learn and grow ❤️
+My main focus is to learn and grow!

 ## 📊 Github stats